 The center also aims to play an important educational function, raising awareness of the plight of threatened animals and the impact of human activity.

 This is a family proyect made at their house garden.
 You can spend a couple of hours watching more than 20 species of native hummingbirds all year round.
 They are totally free, and they get very close to you!
 So take your camera and shoot.
 You must pay an admission fee, and you can stay as much as you want.
-It´s better to go on the afternoon before 6 pm.
 There are seats and restrooms.

 To see more than a view over the spillways, consider the special tours, which take you inside the cavernous structure and includes a visit to the control room.
 Night tours—which include a light-and-sound show—begin at 8 on Friday and Saturday (reserve ahead).